apellicerep/intro/index.md

 <img src="OOP-Game-550.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 4th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 4th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 Browser-based, word guessing game: "Phrase Hunter."

 * Using the supplied HTML and CSS files as you can see in the first commit I added ALL the JavaScript code and I used OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
 * I created two JavaScript classes with specific properties and methods.
 I created a Game class for managing the game, and a Phrase class to help with creating an array of Phrase objects.
 * The code will cchoose a random phrase, split the phrase into letters, and put those letters onto the gameboard.
 * Each time the player guesses a letter, the program compares the letter the player has chosen with the random phrase.
 If the letter is in the phrase, the gameboard displays the chosen letters on the screen.
 * A player continues to select letters until they guess the phrase (and win), or make five incorrect guesses (and lose).
 * If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.
 * A player can guess a letter only once.
 After they’ve guessed a letter, the program will disable that letter on the onscreen keyboard.

 #### [Know More +](https://github.com/apellicerep/OOP-Js-Game-Show-App)